Perryvw/dznlint/README.md

 Function parameters that are ports must be annotated with `provides` or `required`.
 Function parameters that are not ports must **not** be marked with these two.

 **Possible values:** "hint" | "warning" | **"error"**

+---

+## trailing_assignments

+Will find trailing assignments used in interfaces.
+Trailing assignments can have unexpected effects when using using shared state, so it might be useful to be aware of where trailing assignments are used, or to disallow them completely.

+**Possible values:** "hint" | "warning" | "error" (default: off)